5G FAPI SPECS UPDATED WITH NEW OAM FOR INLINE HIGH-PHY

 Please also use the Glossary to understand the meaning of some of the terms used in this privacy statement.

 Kava Media Ltd provides secretariat services on behalf of SCF and is the controller responsible for your personal data.
-Kava Media are registered on the Information Commissioner’s Office (ICO) data protection record ref Z8778999.
+Kava Media is registered on the Information Commissioner’s Office (ICO) data protection record reference Z8778999.

-Small Cell Forum (SCF) is registered on the ICO data protection record ref Z2926011.
+Small Cell Forum (SCF) is registered on the ICO data protection record reference Z2926011.
 SCF (referred to as “we”, “us” or “our” in this privacy statement) is headquartered in the UK.
-This will mean that data you provide will be processed inside the European Economic Area (EEA).
+This will mean that data you provide will be processed inside the UK.

 If you wish to exercise any of your legal rights, please contact the Secretariat – secretariat(at) smallcellforum (dot) org